 Development status of QINGSHAN tea garden & Chenzhou-JIETAN COMPANY

-The partnership between Fairbiotea and the Qingshan tea garden will continue with regard to the distributed amount of tea.
+The partnership between Fairbiotea and the Qingshan tea garden will continue.

-Already in our newsletter from 2016, we have described the ongoing positive development.
-This has also been confirmed by the organic third country control body CERES.
+In our newsletters, we have been reporting continuously since 2013 on the ongoing positive development.
+Since then, this has also been confirmed by the organic third country control body CERES.

 Modernisation and minimisation of hazardous substances